Reasons to invest in mental health in the workplace

 Providing training universally or to targeted groups

-Average ROI 6:1
+Average Return on Investment 6:1

 Mental health and employers: Refreshing the case for investment – Deloitte – January 2020